JLPT N1 Study Strategy — Test Structure & a One-Year Roadmap [JLPT N1]

 SectionStrategy

-1. Neglecting a section: focusing only on vocab/grammar and neglecting reading/listening — but every section must clear 19, and failing any one means failure.
+1. Neglecting a section: focusing only on vocab and grammar while ignoring reading and listening — but every block must clear the 19-point threshold, and failing any one means failing overall.
+This is the deadliest mistake.

 Q1.
 JLPT N1の合格基準は?